Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/docs/index.md

 - The threshold-based code sets motor direction and speed based on the angle using simple logic.
 - All codes log the key values to the serial monitor (RPM, out, sig_angle_deg).

+### 4.2 Python Tools

+Reading measurement files:

+The Python scripts read data from the Arduino in real time via the serial port and save it to CSV files.
+The first script logs rpm, freq, and out values at each sampling step, while the second script logs out and sig_angle_deg.
+Each row in the CSV represents one measurement with a timestamp or sequential index.

+Generating plots:

+The scripts automatically generate plots using matplotlib from the CSV data.
+Examples: RPM vs OUT, Frequency vs OUT, RPM vs Time for the first script; OUT vs Angle for the second.
+All plots are saved in timestamped folders (graphs_timestamp or visuals_timestamp) for easy organization.

 ---

 ## 5. Experiments and Data

+Measurement files

+- [Step response datas] (.../
+                     data_(0,-255).csv
+                     data_(0,255).csv

+– contains the motor output (out) and measured angle (sig_angle_deg) during a step input to the system.

+Stabilization log: codedata_20251209_155822.csv

+– records the pendulum angle and motor output while the system is actively balancing.

+Plots

+Angle over time:

+This plot shows how the pendulum angle changes and stabilizes over time under PID control.

+Videos
 link

 ---